briankoser/sfc-listeners-guide/episodes/0386-the-sci-fi-christian-a-star-wars-story-and-other-news.md

 # Feedback
 Robin from the UK has listened to every episode and has them all on iTunes.
 He hopes to get a bigger hard drive before Episode 1000 so he doesn't have to delete family photos to make space.

-CJ is a new avid listener.
+CJ Stunkard is a new avid listener.